On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Worst-case Attack and Practical Attack

 \subsection{Analysis}

 In our oracle setting, we denote the corresponding $\text{FDR}$ as $\text{FDR}^*_{\text{attack}}$.
 Our main theorem quantifies the loss in FDR caused by the attack.
+Recall that $\widetilde{R}(m_a)$ denotes the number of rejections when the user applies Adadetect on the contaminated data samples.
 The proof is deferred to Appendix~\ref{app:thm1}. \begin{theorem} Consider that $\Ac$ is a fixed set of indices with $m_{a}=|\Ac|$.
-Under Assumption~\ref{ass1}, with the score function $\tilde{s}$ satisfying the permutation invariance property in~\eqref{eq:score} and the attack scheme $f_{attack}$ being order-invariant as in~\eqref{eq:attack}, the FDR after the attack is where the expectations are taken over the randomness in the training and test samples $\{Z_j\}_{j=1}^{m+n}$. \end{theorem}
+Under Assumption~\ref{ass1}, with the score function $\tilde{s}$ satisfying the permutation invariance property in~\eqref{eq:score} and the attack scheme $f_{attack}$ being order-invariant as in~\eqref{eq:attack}, the FDR after the attack is where the expectations are taken over the randomness in the training and test samples $\{Z_j\}_{j=1}^{m+n}$.
+Furthermore, we have $\text{FDR}^*_{\text{attack}}\le \alpha$, as long as